How Does the Costa Rica Real Estate Market Work?

 My Opinion

-Taking this economic “lag-time” factor into account between the time of property sales in the U.S. and property purchases in Costa Rica, I would expect to see Costa Rica property sales continue to be relatively strong, but with a gentle levelling-off and downward trend in pricing, toward the Spring and Summer months of 2025.
-The current high exchange rate between the U.S. Dollar and the Costa Rica Colon, is also having a negative affect on real estate pricing.
-The introduction of DSCR Mortgages (Debt Service Coverage Ratio Mortgages, based solely on the projected rental income of the property) for the purchase of investment properties, by a number of Costa Rica financial entities, and available to foreigners without Residency status, will further help to stimulate a relatively strong real estate market.
+Taking this economic “lag-time” factor into account between the time of property sales in the U.S. and property purchases in Costa Rica, I would expect to see Costa Rica property sales continue to slow, but with a downward trend in pricing, toward the Summer months of 2025.
+The current high exchange rate between the U.S. Dollar and the Costa Rica Colon, is also having a negative affect on real estate pricing, as the majority of property sales are conducted in U.S. Dollars.
+The introduction of DSCR Mortgages (Debt Service Coverage Ratio Mortgages, based solely on the projected rental income of the property) for the purchase of investment properties, by a number of Costa Rica financial entities, and available to foreigners without Residency status, will help to stimulate a weakening real estate market for investors.